 - Single column text: Baseline performance

-- Mixed content (text + images): 3-7% reduction from layout analysis errors
+- Mixed content (text + images): layout analysis errors can dominate character recognition

 3. Language and Character Set